MeganerdNL/uki-automation-dracut/README.md

 I use this with my Void Linux install on my laptop.
 These scripts will create _signed_ (for Secure Boot) bootable efi files and boot-entries in the UEFI menu of your motherboard/laptop.
 No bootloader needed!

-The scripts here are automatically used by `xbps-install` / `xbps-remove` and `vkpurge`.
+The files provided here here are automatically used by `xbps-install` / `xbps-remove` and `vkpurge` if placed in the appropriate directories, see Installation section.

 # Installation
 1. Clone repo
-2. Place files in appropriate directories as root.
+2. Place files in appropriate directories in `/etc` as root.
 3. Configure.

 In general there's no need to edit files in `/etc/kernel.d` You can adjust things in: